-You and Dr. O'Connor may determine that you need a extracción dental for any number of reasons.
+You and Dr. O'Connor or Dr. Kikuchi may determine that you need a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.

-To avoid these complications, in most cases, Dr. O'Connor will discuss alternatives to extractions as well as replacement of the extracted tooth.
+To avoid these complications, in most cases, Drs.
+O'Connor or Kikuchi will discuss alternatives to extractions as well as replacement of the extracted tooth.

 The Tooth Extraction Process